aim-rsf/browseMetadata/README.md

 ### [British Heart Foundation Data Science Centre (BHF DSC) Dashboard](https://bhf-dsc-hds.shinyapps.io/cvd-covid-tre-dashboard)

-> "an overview and interactive summaries of the datasets currently available through CVD-COVID-UK/COVID-IMPACT within the secure Trusted Research Environments (TREs) provided by NHS England for England, the National Data Safe Haven for Scotland and the SAIL databank for Wales"
+> It offers "an overview and interactive summaries of the datasets currently available through CVD-COVID-UK/COVID-IMPACT within the secure Trusted Research Environments (TREs) provided by NHS England for England, the National Data Safe Haven for Scotland and the SAIL databank for Wales"

 This dashboard allows you to explore data dictionaries, data coverage and data completeness.